 The Disability Resource Program (DRP) works with students individually to determine appropriate and reasonable accommodations.
 Information about a student’s participation in DRP is confidential.
 Students who may require accommodations must provide the College with notice of their disability related needs and submit supporting professional documentation.
 Students must communicate directly with DRP; individual professors do not make accommodation decisions.

-Students are urged to contact DRP at email@example.com or 415-581-8948 before or at the very beginning of the semester to initiate this process and for timely consideration of classroom-based accommodations.
+Students are urged to email or call DRP 415-581-8948 before or at the very beginning of the semester to initiate this process and for timely consideration of classroom-based accommodations.
 In order to provide accommodations that require faculty notification or special arrangements, the intake process should be completed before the first day of class.

 Returning DRP Students: